Ex Upset I Don’t Want to be Friends: 12 Reasons Ex Gets Mad

 The reason your ex wants to stay friends may be because they are lonely and crave companionship.
 If the two of you broke up due to problems like distance or money, staying friends would allow them to fill that hole in their life.

-Your ex may become angry if they think staying friends is a way of returning what was taken away from them due to the breakup.
+Your ex may become angry if they think that staying friends is a way of getting back what was taken away from them due to the breakup.

 I don’t want to be friends with an ex and suffer!
 If you are still not convinced, watch the below video about friendship with ex: